-- 2010, Cartographies of Time (with Anthony Grafton), Princeton Architectural Press.
+- Cartographies of Time (with Anthony Grafton), New York: Princeton Architectural Press, 2010.

-- 2005, Histories of the Future (edited with Susan Harding), Durham: Duke University Press.
+- Histories of the Future (ed. with Susan Harding), Durham: Duke University Press, 2005.

-- 2015, "History Debugged," Intertwingled: The Work and Influence of Theodor Nelson (edited by Douglas Dechow and Daniele Struppa), New York: Springer.
+- "History Debugged" in Intertwingled: The Work and Influence of Theodor Nelson, ed.
+Douglas Dechow and Daniele Struppa (New York: Springer, 2015).

-- 2013, "Toward a Quantitative History of Data," Raw Data (is an Oxymoron) (edited by Lisa Gitelman), Cambridge: MIT Press.
+- "Toward a Quantitative History of Data" in Raw Data is an Oxymoron, ed.
+Lisa Gitelman (Cambridge: MIT Press, 2013).

-- 2013, "The End of the Line," Il Palazzo Enciclopedico Biennale Arte 2013, Venice: La Biennale di Venezia.
+- "The End of the Line" in Il Palazzo Enciclopedico Biennale Arte 2013 (Venice: La Biennale di Venezia, 2013).